omeka/omeka-s-enduser/docs/modules/scripto/index.md

 - A bar across the top with your username and links to the dashboard, your contributions, your watchlist, and a button to Log Out of Scripto.
 - A view of all the [Projects](../../modules/scripto/scriptoproject/) you own.
-- A view of all the [Projects](../../modules/scripto/scriptoproject/) you review
+- A view of all the [Projects](../../modules/scripto/scriptoproject/) you review.
-- A view of your recent Contributions
+- A view of your recent Contributions.
 - A view of your watchlist.

 ![Scripto dashboard with three projects, two of which the user reviews, and a series of recent contributions.](../../modules/modulesfiles/scripto_dash.png)